paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

     - E - F
 ```

-The reliability prediction methodology presented in this handbook intends to embrace different reliability prediction uses, although the focus is clearly on the “classical” uses related to the development and design of a single spacecraft.
+The {term}`reliability prediction methodology <Reliability prediction methodology>` presented in this handbook intends to embrace different reliability prediction uses, although the focus is clearly on the “classical” uses related to the development and design of a single spacecraft.
 The first use listed in {numref}`methodo-table5-6` - reliability prediction for design support - is considered as the base case.
 Recommendations on the root cause coverage required for this use are provided in {numref}`methodo_5_3_2_1` , followed by a discussion of the remaining uses in the following subsections.

 (methodo_5_3_2_1)=
 #### Reliability prediction as input to the design

 Providing input to the design of a spacecraft may be seen as the classical use for reliability predictions in space applications, and is the focus of this handbook.
 To be useful for design, the methodology needs to account for the relevant design variables in order to support the required trade-offs, and for the affected categories of failures.

 Guidance on the root cause coverage required for this reliability prediction use is given in {numref}`methodo-table5-7` below.
-It should be noted that the recommendation made for systematic failure modelling is driven by the limitations of the available modelling approaches, which do not account for the relevant decision variables (e.g. impact of maturity category, test strategy).
-Other design decisions, such as redundancy sizing or the margin policy, are not effective to avoid systematic failures.
+It should be noted that the recommendation made for {term}`systematic failure <Systematic failure>` modelling is driven by the limitations of the available modelling approaches, which do not account for the relevant decision variables (e.g. impact of maturity category, test strategy).
+Other design decisions, such as redundancy sizing or the margin policy, are not effective to avoid {term}`systematic failures <Systematic failure>`.
 For these reasons, the added value to consider this failure category for design support is small despite its clear relevance for the overall failure count.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'methodo-table5-7')" placeholder="Search table...">